-An indicator of the mortality of older children and young adolescents aged 5-14 years (1095) was introduced in the previous report.
+An indicator of the mortality of older children and young adolescents aged 5-14 years ( ${10}q_5$ ) was introduced in the 2017 report.
 Global estimates have highlighted concerns that although mortality is low, most of these deaths are preventable and the need for the public health community not to lose sight of the fact that decades of growth and development in the transition to adulthood also involve complex processes and crucial ages or age-intervals or periods in the life cycle that are sensitive to intervention (Bundy et al, 2018).
-There has been a general improvement in mortality in this age group globally since 1990 (UN IGME, 2018; Patten et al 2015) although variations, associated with socio-economic conditions, have been observed between countries as well as a consistent gender differential with rates for males being higher than for females (Global Burden of Disease Child and Adolescent Health Collaboration, 2015).
 Although the mortality rates have declined, and South Africa is keeping more children alive, greater attention is needed to prevent illness and injury and promote optimal health, growth and development which include key challenges of malnutrition, HIV, violence and mental health conditions (Lake et al., 2019).
-The 3rd Disease Control Priorities project has identified two cost-effective and scalable health interventions during older childhood years (5-9 years) and adolescence (10-19 years) to provide phase-specific support across the life cycle (Bundy et al, 2018).
-Their work demonstrates the importance of securing the gains of investment in the first 1 000 days, enabling substantial catch-up from early growth failure, and leveraging improved learning from concomitant education investments.
-It also highlights that interventions are required in the middle of childhood growth and consolidation phase (5-9 years), when infection and malnutrition constrain growth, and mortality is higher than previously recognised; the adolescent growth spurt (10-14 years), when substantial changes place commensurate demands on good diet and health; and the adolescent phase of growth and consolidation (15-19 years), when new responses are needed to support brain maturation.
+The 3rd Disease Control Priorities project has identified two cost-effective and scalable health interventions including a school package during older childhood years (5-9 years) and phase-specific support during adolescence (10-19 years) enabling substantial catch-up from early growth failure and support brain maturation (Bundy et al, 2018).
+In South Africa, mortality of the older children and young adolescents has declined from a (HIV/AIDS) peak in 2004 with the provision of ARVs, although, for males the rate stagnated from 2011 to 2019, it dropped significantly in 2020 due to the impact of strict lockdown on unnatural deaths in particular.